FloppyPete/ProjectRoadmapper/PROJECT_ROADMAP.md

 - Ask before deleting/major changes
 - Update working doc with progress

-**Session end:**
+**Session end (when user says "end session" or "archive session"):**
-- Update this roadmap briefly
+- Update this roadmap briefly with session summary
-- Archive SESSION file to docs/archive/sessions/
+- **Automatically archive** SESSION file to docs/archive/sessions/
+- **Automatically create** new session file if user wants to continue
 - Ensure git clean

 **Key principle:** Always in a session.
 Always grounded in roadmap.
-Commit frequently.
+Commit frequently. **YOU handle archiving and session creation automatically - never ask the user to do manual file operations.**

+**Note:** Current workflow assumes single-agent mode.
+For multi-agent scenarios (e.g., Cursor 2.0), see analysis in Session "Getting the Developer Up to Speed" or use agent-specific session files (`SESSION_YYYY_MM_DD_X_AGENT_NAME.md`).

 **Template:** `docs/reference/SESSION_WORKING_TEMPLATE.md`